-Examines the connections among arts, ideas, and human experiences through study and experience of selected works from Western and non-Western cultures.
-Emphasizes arts and ideas as reflections of and influences on social and cross-cultural change.
+Examines the connections among arts, ideas and human experiences through study and experience of selected works from Western and non-Western cultures.
+Emphasizes arts and ideas as reflections of and influences on social and crosscultural change.
 Attendance at out-of-class activities is required.
-HUM101: Prehistory through the Middle Ages; HUM102: The Renaissance through the Enlightenment; HUM103: The Romantic Era to Contemporary Society.
-Courses may be taken individually and/or in any order.
+Note: Need not be taken in sequence.
+Prerequisite: College-level writing and reading skills (WR 121) are strongly recommended for success in this course.